1LaoWangYinCang/CuJuJuLeBu/README.md

-# Jiebao Sports
+# Love Beauty Street

-Jiebao Sports is committed to promoting professional and popular sports arenas, so that people can efficiently and high-quality book to their favorite sports arenas in daily life.
+Love Beauty Street is dedicated to promoting professional and popular Beauty venues so that people can make efficient and high-quality appointments to their favorite Beauty venues in their daily lives.

-The sports arena launched by our app has a clean and tidy environment and professional sports facilities.
-You can book the most satisfying sports arena in our app.

-Our app is a sports arena court booking app.
-It shows a variety of sports arenas, including baseball arenas, basketball arenas, golf arenas, billiard clubs, hot courts and other sports arenas.
-These full range of sports arenas can meet the user's selection and reservation.
+- Our app is an appointment app for beauty venues.
+It showcases a variety of beauty venues, including nail salons, hair salons, facials, eyelash and eyebrow treatments and more.
+A full range of beauty venues are available for users to select and reserve.

-Our app categorizes these stadiums in great detail to help users quickly find the stadiums they want to book.
+- Our app categorizes these beauty venues in great detail to help users quickly find the beauty venues they want to book.

-Our app will introduce each stadium in detail, so that you can fully understand these stadiums, find the stadiums you like, so that you can make reservations and place orders.
+- Our app will introduce each beauty venue in detail, so that you can fully understand these venues, find your favorite beauty venue, and make an appointment to place an order.

-Our app also has the collection function of the sports arena.
-You can add your favorite sports arena to the list for your next browsing and ordering.
+- Our APP also has the function of collecting beauty venues.
+You can add your favorite beauty venues to the list so that you can browse and place your order next time.

-Book a hot arena and enjoy your playing time!
+Love Beauty Street makes you beautiful!

-If you have any questions, please contact us as follows :ys54399@21cn.com
+If you have any questions, please contact us as follows :mizhuigushi752@163.com: